KuroZabulus/CRUDUser_Login_withHashJWT/README.md

 + Every task must be worked on and pushed to a separate branch for merging
-+ Check merge request every time and merge accordingly (this doesn't work that well with a single person working but will try my best to emulate such process)
++ Check merge request every time and merge accordingly (this doesn't work that well with a single person working but will try my best to emulate such process) Ok so both my personal acc and school acc is working on this repo, so how this will work is that:
++ I will do work on my school, push to separate branch following naming scheme (MyName_#TaskNo.-TaskSummary)
++ Then swap to my personal, check and approve merge request (will merge most of the time without conflict but f- it we ball)

 Technology used (or to be used):
 Language used: C#